mParticle/docs/src/pages/guides/getting-started/transform/index.md

 ## Explore advanced Audience features

-* If you want to compare different messaging platforms or strategies, you can use mParticle to conduct an [A/B Test](/guides/platform-guide/audiences/#audience-ab-testing) by splitting an audience into two or more variations and connecting each to different outputs.
+* If you want to compare different messaging platforms or strategies, you can use mParticle to conduct an [A/B Test](/guides/platform-guide/audiences/real-time/#audience-ab-testing) by splitting an audience into two or more variations and connecting each to different outputs.
 * The more specific your audiences, the more you are likely to need to create.
-If you have a large number of audiences to forward, you can use our [Bulk Audience Connections](/guides/platform-guide/audiences/#bulk-audience-connections) workflow to speed things up.
+If you have a large number of audiences to forward, use [Bulk Audience Connections](/guides/platform-guide/audiences/real-time/#bulk-audience-connections) workflow to speed things up.

 ## Transform your Data